icmccorm/mirilli/README.md

 ├── DATASET.md          // Documentation for our dataset and data compilation scripts.
 ├── USAGE.md            // Documentation on how to use and extend MiriLLI ├── dataset             // The dataset
-    ├── crates-db       // The data dump from crates.io
     ├── ...
 ├── appendix.pdf        // The appendix
 ├── appendix            // LaTeX source for the appendix